-Autism spectrum disorder and depression: what to expect
+Autism spectrum disorder, low mood and depression: what to expect

 This is because teenagers with ASD might:

 - realise for the first time that they’re ‘different’ from their peers

 - find it hard to cope with increasing academic pressure and expectations

 - find it hard to understand social rules and expectations, make friends and fit in socially.